vcl/vcl/modules/breadcrumb/README.md

 ## Usage

-The items are made up of a label (`vclBreadcrumbNavItemLabel`) and divider (`vclBreadcrumbNavDivider`).
+The items are made up of a label (`breadcrumb-nav-item-label`) and divider (`breadcrumb-nav-divider`).
 The label can be an anchor element or just a `div` if it can't be selected.
-The divider is a `vclIcon`.
+The divider is a `icon`.

 [basic example](/demo/example-basic.html)